 Did I mention White could sing?
 He was actually a fine vocalist with a distinctive, deep voice that was just right for bluegrass and the spaced-out-Americana material the Byrds were recording from 1969 to 1972.
-Here's another live YouTube appearance by White, this time with Muleskinner, one of his few post-Byrds bands, in 1973.
+Here's another live appearance by White, this time with Muleskinner, one of his few post-Byrds bands, in 1973, the year he died.
 There are a few songs in this clip; "Dark Hollow," which features White on vocals, starts at 1:57.

 "Sing Me Back Home," the Byrds